 Some time ago there was a death in the extended family of a friend of ours.
 We were somewhat surprised by the strength of feeling with which she told us that they were not going to a funeral but to a celebration of life.
+They had arranged everything from funeral insurance guide which made the whole process easier.
 I was reminded of that incident yesterday, when I heard a Christian theologian remark negatively on the concept of funerals as celebrations of life rather than the mourning of the loss in death.
 It was a passing comment, but I pondered it this morning as I tilled the garden.
 I am inclined to agree with the theologian, I think that the primary focus of a Christian funeral should be the mourning of a death rather than the celebration of a life.
 I am interested in the thoughts of others, but here are my own, for what they are worth.

 From the biblical perspective, human death is an evil and a tragedy.
 It came into the world with sin, and it will not be part of the world in God’s new creation.
 We all know that we will die unless the Lord returns first, and we anticipate that those whom we love will die too, some of them before we do.
 Every death is a reminder of the tragedy of sin, and particularly of the alienation from God, the giver of life, which sin brings about.